 Things to do in Folkestone

 With a rich history combined with modern developments, Folkestone is fast becoming the place to be on the Kentish coast.
-From urban art exhibits to victorian promenades the is something for everyone in this seaside retreat.
+From urban art exhibits to victorian promenades there is something for everyone in this seaside retreat.

 Leas Cliff Hall

 Located next door to us at the Clifton Hotel the Leas Cliff Hall has always held a special place in our hearts.
 Hosting everything from concerts to comedy there is something for everyone.
-Keep an eye out next year for the likes of Jimmy Carr, The Shires and many more.
+Keep an eye out this year for the likes of Jimmy Carr, The Shires and many more.